CaptainCodeman/rdx/readme.md

-Together, this will make it possible to have a fully functioning app complete with routing, async data fetching, persistence and UI components in less than 8 Kb of minified JS, around 3.5 Kb compressed.
+Together, this will make it possible to have a fully functioning app complete with routing, async data fetching, persistence and UI components in approximately 8 Kb of minified JS, around 3.0 Kb compressed.